ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/retrieve.rst

       "data": {
         "securityLabel": {
           "name": "TLP:Amber",
-          "description": "TLP:Amber information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.", "dateAdded": "2017-07-13T17:50:17"
+          "description": "TLP:Amber information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the Organizations involved.", "dateAdded": "2017-07-13T17:50:17"
         }
       }